ndrean/UpImage/README.md

 ### Usage example

+- GET: copy and paste an URL
   To upload the 4177x3832-5MB image <https://apod.nasa.gov/apod/image/2309/SteveMw_Clarke_4177.jpg> to S3, and convert it into a WEBP image of 1440x1321-237kB, you pass into the query string the "url", and possibly the new desired width "w=1440".

 ```bash
 curl  -X GET -H "Accept: application/json"  http://up-image.fly.dev/api\?url\=https://apod.nasa.gov/apod/image/2309/SteveMw_Clarke_4177.jpg\&w\=1440